 - Although one of the outtakes videos also included an Alternate Ending in which Rimmer destroys the time drive himself, causing the future selves to disappear as they no longer had a time machine with which to travel back.

 - The cliffhanger ending of Series VIII — in which Rimmer is trapped aboard Red Dwarf as it disintegrates from a metal-eating virus and the rest of the crew have abandoned ship or escaped into the Mirror Universe — was emphatically not resolved by the miniseries Back to Earth, which instead begins with a title card saying "Nine Years Later".
-Given that the ship is intact and all the main characters are present and/or accounted for (though not alive in the once again holographic Rimmer's case), it's ambiguous whether Back to Earth even follows the cliffhanger or if it follows the Alternate Ending.
+Given that the ship is intact and all the main characters are present and/or accounted for (though not alive in the once again holographic Rimmer's case), it's ambiguous whether Back to Earth even follows the cliffhanger or if it follows an Alternate Ending.note

 - The Series X finale, "The Beginning", finally addresses the Series VIII cliffhanger, with Rimmer claiming credit for saving Red Dwarf.
 He is interrupted before he's able to explain how he did it.
 Twice.